waltonseymour/bard/README.md

 # Bard

-A entertainment platform built on bitcoin.
+An entertainment platform built on bitcoin.